TobieSurette/weight-at-size/README.md

 Weight-at-size equations are used to model the expected weights over some group of animals, such as a population in a region at a certain time of year.

 Many factors influence an animal's weight at a given size.
 Major factors include sex, health, maturity, and the stage of its reproductive cycle.
-Some of these factors varyh though time, both seasonally and interannually, and region.
+Some of these factors vary though time, both seasonally, interannually and regionally.
 This means that sampling location and season can have an influence on the resulting observations.
-In addition, there are factors which incluence the *observed* weight and makes it deviate from the *true* weight.
-The following diagram provides an overall view of the causal factors influencing weight meaasurement data.
+In addition, there are factors which influence the *observed* weight and makes it deviate from the *true* weight.
+The following diagram provides an overall view of the causal factors influencing weight measurement data.

+The green boxes indicate true size and true weight, which are the predictor and response variables of interest.
+The yellow boxes indicate the corresponding observed quantities as measured by rulers and scales.
+The blue boxes are factors known to influence the measurement of size and weight.
+The white boxes are factors that influence an individual's true weight and that may be known.

 ![image](https://github.com/TobieSurette/weight-at-size/assets/14942142/bd76d48c-7b92-4ed6-ba37-8818494bf190)